- Whole-home DVR delivers local antenna channels at full broadcast quality.

 There are two ways to use the Tablo Dual HDMI.

 The first is to plug it straight into your TV with an HDMI cable.
 The device comes with its own remote control, and once you hook up an antenna and external USB hard drive—both sold separately—you can control everything through your TV.

 The other way is to treat it like Tablo’s networked DVRs, streaming local channels over your Wi-Fi network to other devices.
 In this case, you would install the Tablo app on Roku, Fire TV, or Android TV.
 Those apps will automatically recognize the Tablo when it’s on the same network, letting you watch live TV and access the DVR.

 Either way, you’ll need to plug the Tablo Dual HDMI into your TV for the initial setup.
 And of course, you can combine the two approaches, with direct input for one TV and streaming for others.

 Like other Tablo DVRs, the HDMI model has two optional subscription tiers.

 For $5 per month or $50 per year, you get 14 days of guide data, series-based recordings, cover art for TV shows, and the ability to browse by genre.
 Tablo also requires this subscription to stream on other devices for the Dual HDMI model.
-An extra $2 per month or $20 per year enables automatic ad-skipping on your recordings.

 Of these two approaches, I personally preferred using the Tablo Dual HDMI as a networked tuner instead of using the Tablo’s HDMI output.